-You can review the relevant Regent Policies and the Administrative Policy statements (see also Appendix A for a shortcut summary) and review the policy language directly.
+You can review the relevant Regent Policies and the Administrative Policy statements (see also Appendix A for a shortcut summary).
+We also offer broad recommendations for criteria in Appendix B. We also suggest you take time to review the policy language directly.
 For example, did you know annual review processes must now include peer review?
 And no, a department chair is not considered a peer!